Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 "So which movie is this, now - ?
 Ooh!
 Hey, thankee, Shim!"
 A gargantuan platter of Murray Salad appeared, and all the gaoians (save Daar, who had Friends to squish, and Regaari, who was *being* squished) sprang up and compressed themselves around it in a tight nucleus of drooling, sniffing desire.

 "I made two," Shim pointed out.
-Sure enough, there was an equally large platter being borne into the room even as he said it, carried by...yup.
+Sure enough, there was an equally large platter being borne into the room even as he said it, carried by... yup.
 The newbie.

 "I’m told this is a salad?"
 Thompson asked, pausing as he passed through the doorframe to look up and around and appreciate it.
 "Also, have you noticed how nice it is to have wide doors?"